datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 <hr>

 You are in the `dental` repository.
-Use `git diff` with a hash and a filename to look at the commit with ID `166a86`.
+Use `git diff` with a hash and a filename in that order to look at the commit with ID `166a86`.
 How many lines did it change in the file `bin/teeth`?

 *** =instructions